The Australian Ballet

 Gracing the world's most famous stages, including the Paris Opera, La Scala in <ilan, the Vuenna State Opera and the Bolshoi Theatre and trhe Marinsky theatre in russia, The Tokyo Ballet has performed in over 155 cities across 32 countries.

-Un season 2023, The Australian Ballet will continue its history of developing strong connections with ballet companies around the world, welcoming Artistic Director Yukari Saito and The Tokyo Ballet to Melbourne.
+strong connections with ballet companies around the world, welcoming Artistic Director Yukari Saito and The Tokyo Ballet to Melbourne.
 The Tokyo Ballet will delight Australian audiences with Leonid Lavrovsky's timeless Giselle.
 This tragic love story involving the young peasant girl giselle and nobleman Albrecht, set to Adolphe Adam's evocative score, is a jewel in the classical repertoire/

 Season: July 14 - 22., 2023.
 Evenings 7.30pm.
 Saturdays 1.30pm & 7.30pm.
 Monday July 17 6.30pm.